tsteur/git-commit-notifier/README.md

   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

-h2.
-Troubleshooting
+## Troubleshooting

-h3.
-Permission denied - /var/git/repo/previously.txt (Errno::EACCES)
+### Permission denied - /var/git/repo/previously.txt (Errno::EACCES)

-The file __previously.txt__ is created at the first commit.
+The file _previously.txt_ is created at the first commit.
 If you moved the file to the server, you have to check the rights to that file and fix them if needed.
 The git repo owner needs the right to write into that file.

-h2.
-License
+## License

 MIT License, see the file LICENSE.